nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

         - For a simple example, use the person added in the test case for adding a person.
     2. Test case:`find person n/Elmo`
     3. Expected: The list is updated to show all the people with names containing "elmo", non-case-sensitive.
-    - The status bar shows the following: "Found _ persons".
+    - The status bar shows the following: "Found `n` persons".
+    - The `n` refers to the amount of people with names containing "elmo".
     - The list of persons should now only show people matching the criteria.

+### Clearing person list

+1. Clearing the person list
+    1. Prerequisites: At least one person in DocTrack, for proper testing.
+   2. Test case: `clear person`
+   3. Expected: The list is updated to show no persons.
+   - The status bar shows the following: "Address book has been cleared!"
+   - The list of appointments should also be empty.

 ### Adding an appointment